-Have you ever pondered what an amazing institution, or fellowship, the Church of Jesus Christ really is?
-Over the past 2,000 years countless organizations, governments, monarchies, and empires have come and gone.
-But the Church from generation to generation, century to century, even millennium to millennium has continued and grown.
+Have you ever wondered what an amazing institution, or fellowship, the Church of Jesus Christ really is?
+Over the past 2,000 years, countless organizations, governments, monarchies, and empires have come and gone.
+But the Church, from generation to generation, century to century, even millennium to millennium, has continued and grown.
 It hasn't been easy.

 One of the earliest and most notable of those who helped the Church stay on course was Irenaeus.
-His name means "peaceable," and he was born between 115 and 125 AD, in Smyrna (modern Izmir, in Turkey).
+His name means "peaceable."
+He was born between 115 and 125 AD in Smyrna (modern Izmir, in Turkey).
 Irenaeus often heard the aged Polycarp preach.
 Polycarp was a close associate of the apostle John, and Irenaeus treasured this close connection with an eyewitness of Christ's time on earth.

 The Threats from Within